Venkatesh2001v/Text-Editor/README.md

-The goal of this coding is to quickly get you off the ground with **Dynamic Styling Using Styled Components**.
+The goal of this coding is for **Dynamic Styling Using Styled Components**.

 ### Refer to the image below: